-- decreased appetite, a condition that encourages some to start smoking and others to resist quitting
+- Decreased appetite, a condition that encourages some to start smoking and others to resist quitting

-- increased blood pressure by as much as 5-10 mmHg
+- Increased blood pressure by as much as 5-10 mmHg

-- increased heart rate by 10 to 20 beats every minute
+- Increased heart rate by 10 to 20 beats every minute

-- increased production of phlegm and saliva
+- Increased production of phlegm and saliva

-- stimulation to the brain that improves alertness
+- Stimulation to the brain that improves alertness

-- mood elevation
+- Mood elevation

-- increases in intestinal activity
+- Increases in intestinal activity

 Addiction to Food

-An NIH study implicates addiction to food as a possible cause of chronic cravings, binge eating, compulsive overeating and obesity.
+An NIH study implicates addiction to food as a possible cause of chronic cravings, binge eating, compulsive overeating, and obesity.
 Foods that were identified in the study as likely to have addictive properties include sweets, fats, carbohydrates, processed foods and those containing high levels of salt.